algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 ```

 ```
-Lloc is the locations longitude.
+Lloc is the location's longitude.
 ```

 <span id="Ecalc"></span>